CMS’s David Wright has signaled that new provider-based guidance will be issued in early 2019.

-- Represented skilled nursing facilities in challenging statements of deficiencies before state agencies and Medicare Departmental Appeals Board.
+- Represented skilled nursing facilities in challenging statements of deficiencies and civil money penalties before state agencies and Medicare Departmental Appeals Board.

 - Defended personal care assistant agency in overpayment allegation by Medicaid fraud unit; matter closed with negotiated settlement amount less than 10 percent of the original overpayment amount alleged by the government.